pheryjs/phery/README.md

 W3C validator might complain about data-* if you're not using <!doctype html> (HTML5 DOCTYPE)

 Strict standards for PHP 5.3+ and advised to use jQuery 1.6+.
 Being just one PHP file, and one javascript file, it's pretty easy to 'carry' around or to implement in PHP auto-load scenarios, plus it's really FAST!
-Average processing time is around 3ms with vanilla PHP
+Average processing time is around 3ms with vanilla PHP, according to Firebug

 PHP magic_quotes_gpc prefered to be off. you are always responsible for the security of your data, so escape your text accordingly to avoid SQL injection or XSS attacks.